enigmatry/entry-angular-building-blocks/libs/entry-components/forms/README.md

     .build();
 ```

-## Or code generator
+## Build form using a code generator

+Do we need to build form using a code generator?
-Current version of the code generator is a builder for formly configuration with some extra features.
+- Current code generator is a builder for formly configuration with some extra features.

-Should we create C# configuration classes from typescript classes and then create a builder for them?
+- Should we create C# builder for new typescript configurations?

-If we only have a builder for configuration do we need a code generator?
+How to migrate existing configurations to new solution:
+- TODO